To be eligible for free transactional legal services, an organization must be:

 - Governed by a board that has a sufficient number of independent directors or trustees, or is willing to work towards those standards

-- Located in New York (excluding New York City), New Jersey, Connecticut, and other areas on a case-by-case basis.
+- Located in New York (excluding New York City), New Jersey, Connecticut, and other areas on a case-by-case basis, and primarily serving the communities within these three states.

 Other considerations include: the organization’s impact and beneficiaries, financial profile and sustainability, the nature of the legal request and the likelihood we can identify an attorney to assist, as well as the organization’s ability to be responsive to and work with the Partnership and our volunteer attorneys.
 For a start-up organization, the quality and thoughtfulness of its business plan is also a consideration.